szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 By that definition, analysts and data scientists are engineers, too.

+The main difference between data scientists and data engineers are who owns what.

+Data scientists generally own more analyses and models, while data engineers own more pipelines.

 But plenty of orgs don't consider analysts or data scientists to be Real Engineers.

 Where Real Engineers == Software Engineers.